goliviero/software_get_started/git_tutorial/README.rst

 .. figure:: img/step_3_git_status_staged.png
-   :width: 1000
+   :width: 1200

-   Git status after ``git add`` while staged.
+   Git status after ``git add`` while staged

 Step 4: Commit new staged files
 -------------------------------

-Commit your new file:
+After  stagging your  file, we  want to  commit your  new file  to the branch we are working on.
+For now, we are on the ``main`` branch.

 .. code:: sh